 The survey corridor is located within the Roebourne subregion which experiences an arid (semi-desert) tropical climate with highly variable rainfall, falling mainly in summer (Kendrick and Stanley 2001).
-Based on climate data from the nearby Bureau of Meteorology (BoM) Karratha Aero weather station (station number 4083; rainfall data 1972-2023; temperature data 1993-2023) the region receives an annual average rainfall of 287.9 millimetres (mm), with most rainfall occurring during the summer months of January to March (BoM 2023; Figure 2).
-Mean maximum air temperatures range from 26.5°C in June and July to 36.2°C in March, and mean minimum temperatures range from 13.9°C in July to 26.9°C in January (BoM 2023).
+Based on climate data from the nearby Bureau of Meteorology (BoM) Karratha Aero weather station (station number 4083; rainfall data 1972-2024; temperature data 1993-2024) the region receives an annual average rainfall of 284.9 millimetres (mm), with most rainfall occurring during the summer months of January to March (BoM 2024; Figure 2).
+Mean maximum air temperatures range from 26°C in June to 36.2°C in March, and mean minimum temperatures range from 13.9°C in July to 26.9°C in January (BoM 2024).

-In the 12 months preceding the field survey, Karratha Aero weather station received a total of 358.4 mm of rainfall which is more than the long-term average for the area (287.9 mm).
-A total of 96.6 mm was recorded in the three months prior to the field survey, which is significantly lower than the long-term average for the same period (168.4 mm) though rainfall in the month directly preceding the field survey (70.6 mm) was higher than average (46.3 mm; Figure 2).
+In the 12 months preceding the field survey, Karratha Aero weather station received a total of 149.9 mm of rainfall which is less than the long-term average for the area (284.9 mm).
+A total of 2.6 mm was recorded in the three months prior to the field survey, the entirety of which fell in the month directly preceding the survey (February; Figure 2).
+This is significantly lower than the long-term average for the same period (133.8 mm).

-Figure 2: Climate data (BoM 2023)
+Figure 2: Climate data (BoM 2024)

+2.2.
 Regional context

+2.2.1.
 Interim Biogeographic Regionalisation for Australia